neoalienson/architect_library/design_patterns/security/sso.md

 3. **Network Access**: Users' PCs have network access to the IdP, with data in transit protected by TLS 1.2 or above using private CA-signed certificates.
 4. **Application Access**: Users' PCs have network access to the web application or SaaS endpoints.
 5. **Enterprise Environment**: Assumes an enterprise setup with managed IdP and controlled network environments.
+6. **SAML Version**: The SAML implementation used is SAML 2.0, which is the current standard for web browser SSO profiles.

 ### Threat Modeling
 #### Data Flow Diagram